 Here are a few helpful tips on working with cancer survivors:

 In Treatment or Out of Treatment.
 The participants in your group may be currently undergoing treatment or have been a cancer survivor for years.
 If they are undergoing treatment they may be tired or need to sit down.
 Just ask what would work best for them if it appears they are weak.
-Remember, this can be a so
+Remember, this can be a long day for the survivors, so encourage them to take a break, walk around, eat a snack, or sit and rest.
+We want to make sure that they have a positive experience

 Privacy.
 Although participants will sign an agreement with a waiver, we want to be sensitive about their privacy and will ask them if they wish to remain anonymous.
 Please respect each person’s dignity and privacy by not asking about their cancer.
 It is only acceptable if they initiate sharing with you or the group.